mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

 You can scroll down to the "Services" pane and see the `ssh oob-mgmt-server` service.
 The link will launch an SSH session.
 If this link fails you can ssh to `air.cumulusnetworks.com` using the port defined in "External Port".

-5. (Optional) From the `/home/cumulus` directory on the oob-mgmt-server you will see a folder name matching the repo of the demo you selected, for example `dc_configs_vxlan_evpnsym`.
+5. (Optional) From the `/home/cumulus` directory on the oob-mgmt-server you will see a folder name matching the repo of the demo you selected, for example, `dc_configs_vxlan_evpnsym`.
 These are directly cloned from the {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle" text="Golden Turtle" >}} repository.

 ## Using Vagrant and Libvirt